tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ### Unauthenticated Operation

-Previous versions of TLS offered explicitly unauthenticated cipher suites base on anonymous Diffie-Hellman.
+Previous versions of TLS offered explicitly unauthenticated cipher suites based on anonymous Diffie-Hellman.
 These cipher suites have been deprecated in TLS 1.3.
-However, it is still possible to negotiate cipher suites that do not provide verifiable server authentication by serveral methods,
+However, it is still possible to negotiate cipher suites that do not provide verifiable server authentication by several methods,
 including:

 - Raw public keys {{RFC7250}}.